Pizza Hut to shut 68 UK restaurants after hiring administrators

 Pizza Hut is to shut 68 restaurants after the company behind its UK venues fell into administration.

-The company has not disclosed how many workers will impacted by the closures.
+The company, which has restaurants on retail parks in Telford and Shrewsbury, has not disclosed how many workers will impacted by the closures.

 DC London Pie, the firm running Pizza Hut’s UK dine-in restaurants, appointed administrators from corporate finance firm FTI on Monday.